 Mobile developers can monetize their apps with the help of Audience Network.
 It’s how many free apps remain free to use.

 Ad placements are placed within these apps.
-Advertisers can then reach their audience while using these apps.
+Advertisers can then Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More their audience while using these apps.

 It’s a rare situation when your Meta advertising dollars are spent to reach people while they aren’t using one of the Meta family of apps.
 They are still the people you are hoping to target, but you reach them while they aren’t on Facebook, Instagram, or WhatsApp.